kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 ```

 > info "Information"
 > In this set of affinity rules, a new scheduling policy has been introduced: `preferredDuringSchedulingIgnoredDuringExecution`.
-It can be think as a "soft" scheduling, in the sense that it specifies preferences that the scheduler will try to enforce but will not guarantee.
+It can be thought as "soft" scheduling, in the sense that it specifies preferences that the scheduler will try to enforce but will not guarantee.
 >
 > The weight field in preferredDuringSchedulingIgnoredDuringExecution must be in the range 1-100 and it is taken into account in the [scoring step](#introduction).
-Remember that the node(s) with the highest total score are the most preferred.
+Remember that the node(s) with the highest total score is/are the most preferred.

 Here, the modified deployment is applied: